Savory Pumpkin Cornbread Muffins

 How to make Pumpkin Cornbread Muffins?

-2. In a small bowl, whisk together the eggs, milk, and melted butter.
+2. Whisk together the eggs, milk, and melted butter in a small bowl.

 3. Make a well in the center of the dry ingredients and mix in the wet ingredients.
 The wet ingredients in the center of the dry ingredients for pumpkin cornbread muffins.